thomaswpp/mpquic-sbd/README.md

 All the source code file are targeted to run on Linux 64-bit hosts.

-#Review adaptations:
-#The original repositories have not been integrated as recursive git modules but were copied instead.
-#Review changes by navigating into the corresponding subfolder and using **git diff**.

-Original implementations:
-* [src/dash/caddy](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/dash/caddy) is used to build a Caddyserver executable with local MP-QUIC.

-Example video setup:
-* [example](https://github.com/thomaswpp/mpquic-sbd/tree/master/example) contains a DASH-streamable video and a corresponding sample Caddyserver configuration file.

 # 2 Guidelines

 To run the MPQUIC-SBD, there are two options: